Open-Source-Project-Collaboration/osc-bot/docs/09 - Channels.md

 ## The finished projects channel
 * **Name in config**: `finished-channel`
-* **Description of the channel**: this is a read-only channel to which the names of the finished projects and the participants of them are sent after the project leader uses the `#!mark_as_finished` command.
+* **Description of the channel**: this is a read-only channel to which the repo links of the finished projects are sent after the project leader uses the `#!mark_as_finished` command.

+## The running projects channel
+* **Name in config**: `running-channel`
+* **Description of the channel**: this is a read-only channel to which the names of the currently running projects and their repo links are sent when a new team is created.
+The message containing the name and the link gets deleted when the project is finished

+## The failed messages channel
+* **Name in config**: `messages-channel`
+* **Description of the channel**: this is a read-only channel in which the bots asks the idea voters to whom a DM could not be sent for their GitHub usernames (Forbidden error while sending a DM)